Skip to content

 Revised Water Impact Report for ATP 940P

-Beach Energy advises that the ATP 940 2022-2025 Underground Water Impact Report (UWIR) was approved on 16 February 2023.
+Beach Energy advises that the ATP 940 2022-2025 Underground Water Impact Final Report (UWIR) was approved on 25 November 2024.
 An electronic copy of the report is available below.

 If you would like a hard copy of the report, please contact us via email community@beachenergy.com or phone 08 8338 2833 to arrange for a hard copy of the report to be posted to you.